dijs/redux-starter/README.md

 ## A Modern React/Redux Starter

-This starter was originally based on [Create React App](https://github.com/facebookincubator/create-react-app), then improved to include Redux and **perfect** module hot loading.
+This starter was originally based on [Create React App](https://github.com/facebookincubator/create-react-app), then improved to include Redux and **perfect** module hot loading and SASS support.

 As you will find, all saved file changes will automatically be updated in the running app.
-This includes app code, reducer code, CSS, and more.
+This includes app code, reducer code, SASS, and more.

 ## Available Scripts